 When intermittent fasting, your body will go through different phases.
-In the beginning, your body will burn glycogen (sugar) for energy.
+Initially, your body will burn glycogen (sugar) for energy.
 Once your glycogen stores are depleted, your body will start burning fat for energy.

 When does the body start burning fat during fasting?

 This process usually takes about 12-24 hours[*].
 So, if you intermittent fast for 24 hours, your body will start burning fat around the 12-hour mark.

 Intermittent fasting is a great way to lose weight and feel great.
 It’s a sustainable eating pattern you can do for as long as you like.
 Plus, intermittent fasting has been shown to boost your metabolism and increase fat burning[*].

 If you want to lose weight and feel great, intermittent fasting is an excellent option.
 Give it a try and see how you feel!

 If you’re ready to start intermittent fasting, great!
 Remember to give yourself grace and be patient as you transition into this new way of eating.

 If intermittent fasting is not for you, that’s okay too!
 There are many other sustainable weight loss methods out there.
 The most important thing is finding an eating pattern that works for you and helps you reach your health goals.

 Intermittent Fasting Weight Loss Results: Intermittent Fasting Tracker